se4ai2324-uniba/DetectionOfOnlineSexism/docs/modelcard.md

 ### Motivation:
 This project was developed for this specific challenge.
 ### Preprocessing:
-For Task A, we implemented a custom text cleaning function to remove spaces, convert text to lowercase and eliminate punctuation.
+For Task A we implemented a custom text cleaning function to remove spaces, convert text to lowercase and eliminate punctuation.
 We used TreeBankTokenizer and the WordNetLemmatizer for lemmatization.
 The cleaned text was then fed into a CountVectorizer, which transformed the text into numerical features suitable for classification.
 Both individual words and word pairs (n-grams) were considered by the vectorizers.